gbitten/kernel-notes/index.md

 title: Welcome to my Kernel Notes
 ---

-My goal is to write and share my understandings about Linux Kernel.
-As I am not a native english speaker, any language correction will be really appreciated, as well, any technical comments.
+[Kernel notes](https://gbitten.github.io/kernel-notes/) pages aims to register and share some of my understandings about Linux kernel and Linux on embedded systems.
+Technical comments and language corrections will be really appreciated.

-Thanks

-Gustavo Bittencourt

 ## Notes

 * [Compiling Preempt RT](compiling-preempt-rt)
 * [Kernel GPIO API](kernel-gpio-api)
 * [Links](links)

+## Copyright

+All Kernel notes are under GPLv3 license and are available on its [GitHub page](https://github.com/gbitten/kernel-notes).